For a boot that can handle any terrain, a wide temperature range, and feel great on your feet, the Salomon X Ultra's are very difficult to beat.

 The High Traction Contragrip sole is a grippy one.
 These soles have deeper lug depths and a more aggressive tread pattern than the X Ultra 2.
 Both models use Contragrip rubber, but the High Traction on the new model makes a noticeable difference.
 The Advanced Chassis also adds to the overall stability of the boot.
 These provide support in the heel and help you maintain traction, especially when going down steep, loose terrain.

 For the vast majority of users, the X Ultra 3 provides plenty of traction.
-If you need even more purchase, the La Sportiva Nucleo High performed a touch better than the Salomon's in this metric.
-Most hikers, though, won't need or notice a big difference.
+While there are a few boots out there with even better traction, most hikers won't need or notice a big difference.

 The X Ultra 3's have surprisingly good traction on the slick, mossy boulders around Yosemite Valley.